MentorCoach is proud to announce the following exciting master class:

 10. Attendance Requirements

-Every class is recorded.
-Some students may listen to some or all of the classes by recording at their leisure.
-However, to receive credit for CEs, ICF CCEUs, credit toward MentorCoach or ADHD Coaching Certification, or to receive a Certificate of Completion, students must be present for eleven of the thirteen classes.
+To receive credit for CEs, ICF CCEUs, credit toward MentorCoach or ADHD Coaching Certification, or to receive a Certificate of Completion, students must be present for 10.5 of the 13 class hours.

 11. Refund Policy